MaddieM4/broco/README.md

  * Pipes / filtering
  * Output collapsing / ability to output multiple switcheable representations of an object

+## Efficiency

+When building an app, it makes sense to use the r.js optimizer to squish it all into a single file - and therefore, a single request.
+At least for everything you need on page load... optional modules are fine to trickle in later on-demand.

+As a demo of this, we include a makefile that builds an "optimized" version of the normal demo page.
+This will load quite a bit faster over bad connections, when the scripts are not already cached.

 ## Other notes

 This is not stable software.
 The APIs are *incredibly* liable to change - in fact, the process() API will almost certainly have to change in some way to support piping and filtering.
 Build on broco at your own risk.
 However, long-term, it's exactly those builders that we want to empower and cheer on.
 So if you have a cool use for this software, the author(s) are here for you.